kstephano/Contact_Address_Book/README.md

 # Contact_Address_Book
-Simple contact address book project made for Unity5 using Java and Android Studio.
+Simple contact address book project made using Java and Android Studio.

 Main features: add, edit and delete contacts saved in Amazon Cloud Firestore; view records uploaded from the database; make phone calls from within the app.